11 Tips To Understand Emotional Development In Children

 Take The Challenge

 Understanding your child’s emotional development takes time and effort.
 If you have more than one child each one will be different.
-While having a consistent parenting style can be helpful and reassuring for all of your children, flexibility according to each individual child’s unique temperament is important.
+While having a consistent parenting style can be helpful and reassuring for all of your children, parents should be flexible to match each child’s temperament.
 The time and care you take to understand your child’s emotional experience will serve to nurture them to develop into a healthy adult.

 Click here to view an enlarged version of this infographic.